99. Attracting and hiring top talent - with Nick Birbilis.

 - Make remote work possible: this advice applies to both employers and employees.
 Nick says: "if you have challenges with moving and relocating, or want to work remotely, I encourage everyone to put that out there and ask that question because in my experience since the pandemic started, anyone that we've thought of suitable for the role and has wanted to work flexibly we've always made it possible.
 So it's an option now, and it's one that I encourage everyone to ask the question."

 Hiring and working remotely requires the adoption of technology and new engagement strategies:

-- Be ready to pick up on even the minimal cues when working online with others: You need to be able to pick up what others are doing, sense what they're thinking, and adapt and adjust along the way.
+- Be ready to pick up on even the minimal cues when working online with others: You need to pick up what others are doing, since what they're thinking, and adapt and adjust along the way.
 "Like anything, it takes practice; it's like riding a bike," says Nick.

-- Recognize that a lot about how we will work in the future is still unknown: It is not a single individual who will decide the future of work.
-The more voices we have in predicting and creating the future, the better.
+- Recognize that a lot about how we will work in the future is still unknown: Not a single individual will decide the future of work.
+The more voices we have in predicting and creating the end, the better.

 Let employers know what you want to do next.

-There's so much more interesting chat and advice from Nick Birbilis in this episode.
-I hope you listen and enjoy the great conversation with a leader who cares deeply about his team and understands the most important asset in an organization is its people.
+There's so much more exciting chat and advice from Nick Birbilis in this episode.
+I hope you listen and enjoy the great conversation with a leader who cares deeply about his team and understands the most crucial asset in an organization is its people.

 Podcast Episode Timestamps: